cj-mills/christianjmills/_posts/2020-10-21-How-to-Convert-a-TensorFlow-SavedModel-to-ONNX.md

 1. Make sure the SavedModel file is named `saved_model.pb`

-2. At a minimum, you need to specify the source model format, provide the path to the folder containing the SavedModel, and provide a name for the ONNX file.
+2. At a minimum, you need to specify the source model format, the path to the folder containing the SavedModel, and a name for the ONNX file.

    For example: